insight-creative/Insight-Creative-2021/content/blog/social-media-pain-points/index.md

 ## 5 of the most common social media pain points for small businesses

 Social media marketing is a powerful business tool, but it isn’t easy, especially when you’re running your business or other marketing efforts at the same time.
-To ensure you are prepared, make sure you are ready to combat these common social media pain points for small businesses.
+To ensure you are prepared, make sure you are ready to combat these common social media challenges for small businesses.

 ### 1. Maintaining a consistent post schedule